superDross/dotfiles/notes/system_design/scalability.md

 **Weak Consistency**: After a write, reads may or may not return it (video chat, MMORPGs etc.)

-**Eventual Consistency**: After a write, reads will see it eventually, data is replicated async (DNS, email etc.)
+**Eventual Consistency**: After a write, reads will see it eventually, data is replicated async (MongoDB, DNS, email etc.)

 **Strong Consistency**: After a write, reads will see it, data is replicated sync (Postgres etc.)